RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 - **RetroArch:** Frontend for the libretro api, necessary for most emulators to run.
 - **EmulationStation:** Frontend for sorting and launching all of your games.
 - **RetroPie Menu:** Menu in emulationstation for simpler configuration of your system.
-- **Runcommand:** The runcommand launch menu that assists launching your games with proper configurations see related wiki page [HERE](Runcommand).
+- **Runcommand:** The runcommand launch menu that assists launching your games with proper configurations, see the related [Runcommand documentation page](Runcommand.md).

 ### Main / Optional / Experimental

 Emulators can be installed and updated individually from the Main, Optional, and Experimental packages.

+**NOTE**: If you intend to [run ROMs from a USB drive](Running-ROMs-from-a-USB-drive.md) or use an [USB drive for transferring ROMs](Transferring-Roms.md#run-your-roms-from-a-usb-stick), don't forget to install and enable the `usbromservice`, located in the Optional packages section.

 ### Samba Roms

-If you want to use samba shares you can set them up from the setup/tools option of the retropie setup script.
+If you want to use Samba shares you can set them up from the setup/tools option of the RetroPie setup script.

-## Boot to emulationstation
+## Boot to EmulationStation

 Follow the steps in the [FAQ](FAQ#how-do-i-boot-to-the-desktop-or-kodi).
 If you're booting to the desktop you'll want to disable the retropie splashscreen from the setup script first.